jamashita/genitore/README.md

 ### `Unscharferelation.anyway<P>(unscharferelations: Iterable<Unscharferelation<P>>): Promise<Array<Heisenberg<P>>>`

-Retrieves the outcome of each asynchronous operation in `unscharferelations` by calling `unscharferelation.terminate()` on each item.
-The resulting `Heisenberg` state for each `Unscharferelation` can be found in the documentation for `unscharferelation.terminate()`.
+Retrieves the outcome of each asynchronous operation in `unscharferelations` by calling `Unscharferelation.prototype.terminate()` on each item.
+The resulting `Heisenberg` state for each `Unscharferelation` can be found in the documentation for `Unscharferelation.prototype.terminate()`.

 ### `Unscharferelation.maybe<P>(value: P | PromiseLike<null | undefined | void> | PromiseLike<P> | null | undefined | void): Unscharferelation<Awaited<P>>`